OfficeDev/Teams-app-cicd-guide/doc/getstarted.md

       TEAMS_APP_ID: ${{vars.TEAMS_APP_ID}}
       BOT_ID: ${{vars.BOT_ID}}
       APP_NAME_SUFFIX: ${{vars.APP_NAME_SUFFIX}}

+    steps:
+    ...
+    ...
 ```

 ### Run the pipeline
 Push code to the repo to trigger pipeline.
+> Note: You don't need to commit env files under env/ folder into the repo.

 The default pipeline will be triggered when push events happen on master branch, you can modify it to meet your own needs.